MicrosoftDocs/visualstudio-docs/docs/deployment/deploying-applications-services-and-components-resources.md

 Get help for your deployment task:

 - Not sure what deployment option to choose?
 See [What publishing options are right for me?](#what-publishing-options-are-right-for-me)
-- For help with deployment issues for ASP.NET Core, see [Troubleshoot ASP.NET Core on Azure App Service and IIS](/aspnet/core/test/troubleshoot-azure-iis)
+- For help with deployment issues for Azure App Service or IIS, see [Troubleshoot ASP.NET Core on Azure App Service and IIS](/aspnet/core/test/troubleshoot-azure-iis).
+- For help to configure .NET deployment settings, see [Configure .NET deployment settings](#configure-net-deployment-settings).
 - To deploy to a new target, if you have previously created a publish profile, select **New** from the **Publish** window for a configured profile.

    ![Create a new publish profile](../deployment/media/create-a-new-publish-profile.png)